arfaram/ezmenubundle/Doc/usage.md

 }
 ```

-**Note:** below classes can be injected in the builder and they are very useful:
+**Tip:** below classes can be injected in the builder and they are very useful:
 * `RequestStack`: to have access to the location `$request->attributes->get('location')`
 * `ConfigResolverInterface`: it allows you to define above options as siteaccess aware parameters.

 ## Custom usage - PHP integration

-The Knp `MenuProviderInterface` allows creation of Menu from Services, Controller etc. Below example gives an integration example:
+The Knp `MenuProviderInterface` allows creation of Menu from Services, Controllers etc. Below example gives an integration example:

 ```php
     /**